kopuskopecik/fullstack/README.md

 ### Overview
-This wen application creates, updates and deletes a shopping list.
+This web application creates, updates and deletes a shopping list.

 ### Dependencies
 - Docker